oscitasthemes/Easy-Bootstrap-Shortcode/README.txt

 * More control over the css, you can add your own custom class to shortcodes.
 * Now you can use js file from CDN or disable the plugin js.
 * You can use your own css file by disabling the plugin css, which gives you more flexibility over styling.
+* New sidebar widget to show shortcodes in sidebars and footer
+* New option to give custom shortcode prefix.

+>Note : This settings is provided to remove the shortcode confliction with any other existing shortcode, but be careful while changing the Shortcode Prefix, as existing shortcodes (created with EBS Plugin) will not work if changed the existing prefix.
+So we advice to change it when you install the plugin.

 Easy Bootstrap Shortcode provides following styles